Wilmington Laser Eye Surgery – Delaware Eye Surgeons

 LASIK Results and Recovery

 The best LASIK candidates are individuals who are at least 21 years old, have had a stable prescription for two years or more and are in good general health.
-To qualify for LASIK, patients must have a sufficiently thick cornea for the creation of the corneal flap, which is determined by Dr. Smith or another doctor in our practice.
+To qualify for LASIK, patients must have a sufficiently thick cornea for the creation of the corneal flap, which is determined by an eye surgeon in our practice.
 Individuals who are not good candidates for the procedure may choose from a range of alternative treatment options, including LASEK and Epi-LASIK.
 In addition, many individuals who do not qualify for LASIK are excellent PRK Wilmington candidates.